aspose-slides-cloud/aspose-slides-cloud-docs/slides/release-notes/release-notes-2021/aspose-slides-cloud-21-4-release-notes/_index.md

 ***Request body:***

-Presentation fole and the following JSON:
+Presentation file and the following JSON:
 ```json
 {
   "text": "this is a watermark",